minghaoshi1111-ui/rgc-atac-e21-p11/README.md

 **Analysis scripts for "A Developmental Shift from ONECUT to MEF2 Motif Enrichment in Rat Retinal Ganglion Cells"** Archived at Zenodo: https://doi.org/10.5281/zenodo.22761406

 These are the nine scripts that produced the numbers in the paper, plus the seven files they read or write.
-Nothing has been tidied, re-pathed or re-run for the deposit: each script is the script that produced the result.

 **Data**
 No new data were generated.
 Everything starts from public records: GEO GSE163564 (with GSE163562 and GSE163563), BioProject PRJNA686776, SRA study SRP298616, genome mRatBN7.2 (GCA_015227675.2, RefSeq GCF_015227675.2), annotation Ensembl release 112.
 Alignment and peak calling were done with nf-core/atacseq as described in Methods 4.3; software versions are in Methods 4.11.